EspenBG/raspberryPiServer/FunctionsToAdd.md

 ### Communication between the unit and the main server
-[//]: # (TODO: Wirte a breef description of the communication protocol)
+[//]: # (TODO: Wirte a breef description of the communication protocol) The communication between the robot server and the robots uses socket.io.
+The following socket-io events need to work:

+#### Sending of sensor data to server
+The event to send data to the server is 'temperature', were the sensor data that is sent is packaged as a JSON string.
+The following example is to send a temperature with a JS robot:

+    socket.emit('temperature', '{
+        "sensorId": "#####1",
+        "temperature": 23.5,
+        }'
+    );

+Change #####1 and 23.5 to the values for the sensor.
+Were the sensorId is a unique identifier.
+The sensor identifiers use is for the server to identify and store the value of the correct sensor.

 ### Storing of the sensor data
 [//]: # (TODO: Wirte a breef description of the database usage)

+The sensor data should be stored in a local .json file, or on an external service (like Firebase).
+The structure of the database is a hierarchy were the top-level is sensorId.
+Every unique sensorId has an entry under sensorId, that stores all the sensor data.
+Every data entry contains the value of the sensor and a timestamp.
+See example below for the database setup.
+In the test project there will only be one sensor.

+    {
+      "SensorID": {
+        "#####1": [
+          {
+            "value": 25.2,
+            "time": 3214214
+          },
+          {
+            "value": 25.2,
+            "time": 3214214
+          }
+        ]
+      }
+    }

 ### Access of the sensor data